On this page

 Amplitude.getInstance().logEvent('Play song');

-Later on, in v2.0 of your app, a developer instruments this event type:
+Later, in v2.0 of your app, a developer instruments this event type:

 Amplitude.getInstance().logEvent('play song');

-Strings passed to Amplitude are case-sensitive, and so Amplitude interprets these two event types as separate events.
+Strings passed to Amplitude are case-sensitive, so Amplitude interprets these two event types as separate events.
 Make sure your event names follow a consistent syntax during instrumentation.

 Instrument user properties